-- (1) Without prejudice to any other powers that may be conferred on the Exchange in these Rules and these directives, the Exchange may suspend any order entry into the order book in the ATS for any further short sale of the Day Trading Eligible Securities of an Issuer, where the Day Trading Eligible Securities is also an Approved Securities, if a suspension is imposed against the carrying out of Regulated Short Selling on an Approved Securities in accordance with Part C of Chapter 8 of these Rules or Intraday Short Selling on an Approved Securities in accordance with Part D of Chapter 8 of these Rules. - (2) Where the Day Trading Eligible Securities in paragraph 3.2(1) are shares of an Issuer, the suspension imposed on the Day Trading Eligible Securities pursuant to paragraph 3.2(1) is also applicable to the following: - (a) all classes of securities other than the shares issued by the Issuer; and - (b) all securities issued by any Issuer where the underlying instrument of the securities issued comprise solely the shares of an Issuer in relation to which the suspension pursuant to paragraph 3.2(1) has been imposed. - (3) Unless directed otherwise by the Exchange, the suspension imposed on the Day Trading Eligible Securities pursuant to paragraph 3.2(1) will be removed concurrently when the suspension imposed against the carrying out of Regulated Short Selling or Intraday Short Selling as stipulated in paragraph 3.2(1) is uplifted. - (4) [Deleted]
+- (1) Without prejudice to any other powers that may be conferred on the Exchange in these Rules and these directives, the Exchange may suspend any order entry into the order book in the ATS for any further short sale of the Day Trading Eligible Securities of an Issuer, where the Day Trading Eligible Securities is also an Approved Securities or a PSS Securities, as the case may be, if a suspension is imposed against the carrying out of: - (a) Permitted Short Selling on a PSS Securities in accordance with Part E of Chapter 4 of these Rules; - (b) Regulated Short Selling on an Approved Securities in accordance with Part C of Chapter 8 of these Rules; or - (c) Intraday Short Selling on an Approved Securities in accordance with Part D of Chapter 8 of these Rules. - (2) Where the Day Trading Eligible Securities in paragraph 3.2(1) are shares of an Issuer, the suspension imposed on the Day Trading Eligible Securities pursuant to paragraph 3.2(1) is also applicable to the following: - (a) all classes of securities other than the shares issued by the Issuer; and - (b) all securities issued by any Issuer where the underlying instrument of the securities issued comprise solely the shares of an Issuer in relation to which the suspension pursuant to paragraph 3.2(1) has been imposed. - (3) Unless directed otherwise by the Exchange, the suspension imposed on the Day Trading Eligible Securities pursuant to paragraph 3.2(1) will be removed concurrently when the suspension imposed against the carrying out of Permitted Short Selling, Regulated Short Selling or Intraday Short Selling as stipulated in paragraph 3.2(1) is uplifted. - (4) [Deleted]